Your monthly gift of $35 supports a woman with skills to support her family and create sustainable change.

 Average daily income is $1.46 at enrollment

 Women and girls suffer disproportionately from high rates of violence and extreme poverty during times of conflict.
 No where is this more true than in the Democratic Republic of the Congo, which has grappled with wars, civil strife, and multiple rebellions since 1996.
 While peace has been re-established in most of the country, women and girls, particularly in Congo's eastern provinces, still suffer from gender-based violence.
 The use of rape and sexual assault to terrorize them, their families, and their communities continues.
 Exacerbated by the culture of impunity, violence against women and girls is pervasive and extends beyond armed groups to all of society.

 Despite the violence and hardship, women like Claudine have not lost hope.
 With your help, the Women for Women International – Democratic Republic of the Congo team provides our yearlong training program for women, as well as programs to engage men.

 After graduating from our program, women report positive changes in four key areas:

-Women influence decisions in the home and community: More than 98 percent of participants report participating in household financial decision-making at graduation, compared to 80 percent at enrollment.
+Women influence decisions in the home and community: Nearly 100 percent of participants report participating in household financial decision-making at graduation, compared to 64 percent at enrollment.

 Engaging Men Changes Attitudes